nashibao/rapid-json-serializer-django/README.md

 default serialization in django is too slow.

-2. serialize additional fields if you would like to add non-default fields in serialization(in most case, functions are example.), you can add '''_external_serialize_fields'''func that return a dictionary.
+2. serialize additional fields if you would like to add non-default fields in serialization(in most case, functions are example.), you can add `_external_serialize_fields`func that return a dictionary.

 enjoy!